-Do not stop using meperidine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using meperidine.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using meperidine.

 Never crush or break a meperidine pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of meperidine and similar prescription drugs.
+This practice has resulted in death with the misuse of prescription drugs.

 What happens if I miss a dose?

 Since meperidine is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A meperidine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, blue-colored skin or lips, fainting, or coma.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how meperidine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how meperidine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Meperidine side effects